 The word "pinniped" is Latin for wing- or fin-footed.
 Pinnipeds are found all over the world and are a diverse group of marine mammals.

-The pinnipeds are in the order Carnivora and suborder Pinnipedia, and includes all the seals, sea lions and the walrus.
+The pinnipeds are animals in the infraorder Pinnipedia, which is under the the order Carnivora and suborder Caniformia.
+The pinnipeds include all the seals, sea lions and the walrus.
 There are three families of pinnipeds: the Phocidae, the earless or ‘true’ seals; the Otariidae, the eared seals, and the Odobenidae, the walrus.
-These three families contain 33 species.
+These three families contain 27 living species.

 All pinnipeds give birth and nurse their young onshore.
 Pinnipeds are usually barrel-shaped, have fur and have wide flippers at the end of their short limbs.
 Their streamlined shape and adeptness at swimming makes them quick and agile in the water.